 - Az. deg - Enter any desired Azimuth offset (degrees, clockwise is positive) for each ShapeArray.

-- Adjustments - Allows you to set the data adjustments that were enabled in SAAView.
-This will apply the enabled adjustments to the raw data.
+- Adjustments - Allows you to apply software adjustments to the raw data as it is being converted.
 Please refer to the ADJUSTMENTS Tab section of the SAAView manual for more information.

 - StartSeg / EndSeg - Segment = 1 at cable (near) end.
 If a number larger than 1 is entered then all previous segments will be ignored.